Design Is In The Detail

 When all is said and done, you want the user’s eyes to easily follow the sequence you’ve laid out.
 The last thing you want is for them to be jumping out of order across the page.
 They will lose the true essence of your message.

 Some opt to align everything the same way.
 And this is fine.
 But don’t be afraid to mix it up from time to time.
 Text can be left-aligned for example, while images are grouped more in a center alignment style.
-It might make for an interesting effect.
+It might make for an interesting effect and visual impact.

 6. Repetition Should be Part of the Visual Hierarchy